duongnguyen-dev/MLProd/README.md

    alias k=kubectl
    k get nodes
    ```
+- **Step 10**: Deploy on GKE using Helm chart
+   - **Installation**:
+     - For Windows, you can download directly from this [link](https://github.com/helm/helm/releases) then extract and add to Environment Variables
+     - For other OS, please follow this [link](https://helm.sh/docs/intro/install/)

 ## Installation and Usage for training purpose only:
 - **Step 1**: Install and create conda environment
     - Required Python >= 3.10